Supreme Court to decide whether Trump administration can end DACA program

 The Supreme Court has agreed to decide whether plans by the Trump administration to end the so-called DACA program for young undocumented immigrants can proceed.

 The justices announced Friday they will hear oral arguments on the appeal in its next term, which begins in October.
-A ruling is expected in a presidential election year, putting the high court at the center of one of the most politically charged issues.
+A ruling is expected in the presidential election year, putting the high court at the center of one of the most politically charged issues.

 COURT SAYS IT HAS NO ROLE IN POLICING GERRYMANDERING